JCovi/weather_app/README.md

 # Weather App 🌦️

 A simple and user-friendly weather application that allows you to search for the current weather of any city in the world.
-Built with HTML, CSS, and JavaScript, this app fetches live weather data using a public API.
+Built with HTML, and CSS, this app fetches live weather data using a public API.

 ![Weather App Screenshot](images/search_bar.png)
 ![Weather App Screenshot](images/search_example.png)